I’m an experienced communications manager who can ‘parachute’ into projects, learn quickly and help teams engage their

 Collaborating across an organisation to find new and innovative ways to celebrate investments in carbon reduction, using the communications to positively influence behaviours.
 This work was subsequently commended by ISO 14001 auditors.

-⇑ Engaged students and staff ⇑ Celebrated changes
+⇑ Engaged students, staff and visitors ⇑ Celebrated changes

 ⇑ Highlighted investments ⇑ Demonstrated value for money